youslam77/KalaData/README.md

 ## Decompression

-The `--dc` command takes in a compressed `.kdat` file path which will be decompressed inside the target folder.
+The `--dc` command takes in a compressed `.kdat` file path which will be decompressed inside the target directory.

 Requirements and restrictions: